Cydhra/coraxlib/docs/corax_utree_t.md

 Concepts
 ================================================================================

-Throughout this documentation, there is an intended difference between the terms `corax_unode_t` and *node*.
+Throughout this documentation, there is an important difference between the terms `corax_unode_t` and *node*.
 The former refers to the actual data structure that is used to represent a vertex in a phylogenetic tree, while a *node* refers to that actual vertex.
 Each node in a phylogenetic tree is made up of 1 or more `corax_unode_t`s.
+Typically, a leaf node will be a single `corax_unode_t` with a `null` `next` pointer, and an inner node will be 3 `corax_unode_t`s.

 Each `corax_unode_t` is a collection of two pointers and some associated data.
 The two pointers are the `next` and `back` pointers.
 If a `corax_unode_t` is an inner node, then the `next` pointer points to the next `corax_unode_t` in the node.
 If the `next` pointer is `null`, then that `corax_unode_t` represents a tip.

 The `back` pointer represents edges.
 It points to a `corax_unode_t` associated with another node.
-Suppose that we have the tree `((a,b),c,d)`, then the coraxlib representation of that would what is shown in the following figure.
+Suppose that we have the tree `((a,b),c,d)`, then the `coraxlib` representation of that would what is shown in the following figure.

 ![Figure explaining back and next pointers](images/coraxlib_utree_figure.png)

 Here, the dotted arcs indicate `next` pointers, and the solid lines represent `back` pointers.
+Please note that `back` pointers are always mirrored, and that a mirrored pair of `back` pointers corresponds to a single edge in the tree.
+Other values

 Structures
 ================================================================================